richk727/gatsby-portfolio-site/content/work/brick-dragon/index.md

 color: '#161a22'
 url: https://www.brickdragon.co.uk/
 ---
-Full build WooCommerce store with custom product fields and custom shipping options.
+An exciting bespoke ecommerce site built using WooCommerce with custom product fields and custom shipping options.